qbancoffee/imac_g3_ivad_board_init/README.md

 ![VGACable](vga_adapter.png?raw=true "VGA Cable")

 ### Making the cable
-This is perhaps the most time consuming part of the whole process because not all VGA cables are make the same so the colors for the cable I used may not be the colors used in your cable.
+This is perhaps the most time consuming part of the whole process because not all VGA cables are made the same so the colors for the cable I used may not be the colors used in your cable.
 Here are the steps I took.<br>

 - Find a VGA cable to cut.